irfanalidv/Book-Data_Voyage/book/ch22/CHAPTER22_SUMMARY.md

-# Chapter 22: Portfolio Development
+# Chapter 22: Portfolio Development - Summary

 ## Overview
-This chapter focuses on building a comprehensive data science portfolio that showcases technical skills, problem-solving abilities, and real-world impact.
-Learn how to create compelling portfolio projects using real datasets and implement them with best practices in data science.
+Chapter 22 focuses on building a comprehensive data science portfolio that showcases technical skills, problem-solving abilities, and real-world impact.
+The chapter demonstrates how to create compelling portfolio projects using real datasets and implement them with best practices in data science.

-## What You'll Learn
+## Key Learning Objectives
 - Design and structure portfolio projects for maximum impact
 - Implement technical solutions with real-world datasets
 - Optimize and evaluate portfolio projects
 - Apply portfolio development to career advancement
-- Create impactful project demonstrations

 ## Real Data Implementation